Posts Tagged ‘dental care’

 - Emergency dental care should be undertaken without hesitation.

-- Avoid lying on the back for long periods of time due to vena caval syndrome.
+- Avoid lying on the back for long periods of time due to vena cava syndrome.
 This occurs more commonly in the third trimester when the large uterus mechanically blocks the blood flow returning to the heart from the major vessel, the vena cava.
 A pregnant woman will commonly experience a drop in her blood pressure and faint.
 Procedures are best done in the semi reclining position with the knees flexed, wedging the body to the side, and doing procedures in stages to avoid reclining over long periods of time.

 The majority of pregnant women fail to seek dental care despite the importance of maintaining oral hygiene in pregnancy.
 In addition, studies have shown that when dental problems occur in pregnancy, less than half the women seek treatment.
 Mothers seem to have irrational fears of harm to the fetus resulting from dental care or treatment during pregnancy.
 Health care providers must make every effort to modify these false perceptions.
 Optimally, women should obtain any extensive treatments prior to becoming pregnant so thorough evaluation by a dentist in the preconception period is advisable.
 Recommendations during pregnancy should include proper nutrition, plaque control, oral hygiene instruction, and prophylactic maintenance during each trimester of pregnancy.
 Pregnant patients should be educated about dental infections and preterm labor and all dental problems should be treated.
 Elective treatments could be deferred to second trimester or wait until the postpartum period.